You want smart political talk without the meltdowns?

 Here's what Van Jones said.

-This is the Emperor's new clothes playing itself out in real time.
+This is the emperor's new clothes playing itself out in real time.

-And so um, you know, yeah, I was shocked.
+And so, you know, I was shocked.

-Uh I love uh Joe Biden.
+I love Joe Biden.

 I don't like him.